BlaqueDevs/se-assignment-day-4-software-project-management-Woshte/README.md

 6. **Long-Term Maintainability**
    - Quality assurance practices contribute to code that is easier to maintain and extend, reducing technical debt and facilitating future development.

-By implementing these QA methods and maintaining high standards, teams can ensure that their software projects deliver value, perform reliably, and meet or exceed user expectations.
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 Defining the project scope is a fundamental aspect of project planning that significantly contributes to the success of a project.
 It involves specifying what is included and excluded in the project, detailing deliverables, and setting clear boundaries.
 Here’s how defining the project scope contributes to successful project planning: